Zenithsiz/ist-ddrs-lab2/typst/exercises/14.typ

 #import "@preview/tablex:0.0.6": tablex, rowspanx, colspanx
 #import "/typst/util.typ" as util: indent_par, code_figure

-#indent_par[We used our previously developed kleinrock simulator and the `pnet` simulator, running it 10 times and calculating 95% confidence intervals, acquiring the following results in table 18:]
+#indent_par[We used our previously developed Kleinrock script and the `pnet` simulator, running it 10 times and calculating 95% confidence intervals, acquiring the following results in table 18:]

 #figure(
 	pad(1em, tablex(